NicolasNewman/subsyncarr/README.md

 - Run synchronization at container startup
 - Run daily at midnight (configurable via cron)
 - Generate synchronized subtitle versions using different tools (currently ffsubsync and autosubsync)
+- Run an API server for manual control (can optionally be disabled)

 ### Directory Structure